software developer · london spring boot · linux · postgres

 Redis cache on the redirect path — cold misses fall back to PostgreSQL and warm the cache

-Idempotent shortening: same URL in → same code out
+Idempotent shortening: same URL in → same code out, atomic click counter

 Event-driven order processing: REST API publishes order events to Kafka, a consumer reads and persists them to PostgreSQL.
 Demonstrates producer/consumer, idempotent processing, and KRaft-mode Kafka.